Wall Street Pummels U.S. Bancorp (USB) After Recent Earnings Report

 USB’s Market Performance

-USB stocks went down by -3.54% for the week, with a monthly drop of -2.35% and a quarterly performance of -13.26%, while its annual performance rate touched -34.44%.
-The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 3.04% for U.S. Bancorp.
-The simple moving average for the period of the last 20 days is 0.16% for USB stocks with a simple moving average of -18.24% for the last 200 days.
+USB stocks went up by 5.80% for the week, with a monthly jump of 5.23% and a quarterly performance of -9.79%, while its annual performance rate touched -29.66%.
+The volatility ratio for the week stands at 2.50% while the volatility levels for the past 30 days are set at 3.04% for U.S. Bancorp.
+The simple moving average for the period of the last 20 days is 3.94% for USB stocks with a simple moving average of -14.15% for the last 200 days.

 Analysts’ Opinion of USB